openkfw/TruBudget/PowerBI/ReadMe.md

 1) add a new web source in PowerBI Desktop
 2) go to the advanced settings
 3) paste the API URL of the data source you want to connect (can be obtained from Postman)
-4) in the "HTTP request header parameters" field write "Authorization"; for the value enter "Bearer <.Token you have generate manually in Postman.>".
-Pay attention that a space is between "Bearer" and the token you entered.
+4) in the "HTTP request header parameters" field, write "Authorization"; for the value enter "Bearer <.Token you have generated manually in Postman.>".
+Pay attention that there is a space between "Bearer" and the token you entered.
 5) connect to the API.
 The according data of the API URL will appear in PowerBI.

 ## Generate token dynamically